clue/reactphp-buzz/README.md

 ### Sender

+> [deprecated] The `Sender` is deprecated and will likely be removed in a future version.

 The `Sender` is responsible for passing the [`RequestInterface`](#requestinterface) objects to the underlying [`HttpClient`](https://github.com/reactphp/http-client) library and keeps track of its transmission and converts its reponses back to [`ResponseInterface`](#responseinterface) objects.